-Our proposed ICON-OCnet method is based on an \emph{in-context learning paradigm}, in other words, (transfer-)learning from prompted examples (context).
-To this end, we leverage a transformer-based architecture.
-The idea is to infer the price impact operator which maps the trading rate to the incurred price impact only from few observed examples, allowing the transformer to adjust to new or unseen price impact models without requiring full retraining of the network.
-First, we train the ICON model offline on synthetically generated trade and price impact trajectories from a wide range of propagator model specifications.
-The pretrained ICON model is then initialized with only a few examples of trades and corresponding price impact in order to infer in a few-shot online learning manner the underlying propagator model from the prompted context.
+Our proposed ICON-OCnet method is based on an \emph{in-context learning paradigm}, in other words, (transfer-)learning from prompted time series example data serving as context.
+To this end, we leverage a transformer-based architecture, which is very well suited for sequential data.
+The idea is to infer the price impact operator, which maps the trading rate as a function of time to the incurred price impact path, using only a few observed sample trajectories.
+This allows the transformer to adjust to new or unseen price impact models without requiring full retraining of the network.
+First, we train the ICON model offline on synthetically generated trade and price impact paths from a wide range of propagator model specifications.
+The pretrained ICON model is then initialized with only a few examples of trades and corresponding realized price impact to infer the underlying price impact operator in a few-shot online learning manner from the prompted context.
 In a second step, we feed the initialized ICON model as a surrogate operator into the optimal order execution problem and train a neural network policy via a policy gradient method akin to~\cite{HanE:16} to learn the optimal execution strategy for the price impact operator inferred by ICON from the provided context.
-We validate the performance of our ICON-OCnet approach through various numerical experiments, demonstrating its ability to (i) detect the true price impact operator even when trained on data from a different propagator model class, and to (ii) correctly recover the corresponding optimal order execution strategy from the propagator model generating the in-context examples.
-In particular, the ICON surrogate operator demonstrates sufficient precision and robustness to be effectively utilized in an iterative stochastic gradient descent-type optimization algorithm to learn corresponding optimal policies.
+We validate the performance of our ICON-OCnet approach through various numerical experiments, demonstrating its ability to (i) detect the true price impact operator even when trained on data from a different propagator model class, and (ii) correctly recover the corresponding optimal order execution strategy from the propagator model generating the in-context examples.
+In particular, the ICON surrogate operator demonstrates sufficient precision and robustness to be effectively utilized in an iterative stochastic gradient descent-type optimization algorithm to learn the corresponding optimal policy.

-Finally, the broader purpose of this paper is also to demonstrate a \emph{proof of concept} for our general methodology in a complex and non-trivial setting: solving a non-Markovian optimal control problem with unknown state dynamics, inferred in a data-efficient and robust manner from a limited number of in-context examples by bringing to bear the few-shot and transfer learning capacities of transformer networks.
+Finally, the broader purpose of this paper is also to demonstrate a \emph{proof of concept} for our general methodology in a complex and non-trivial setting: solving a path-dependent optimal control problem with unknown state dynamics, inferred in a data-efficient and robust manner from a limited number of in-context examples by leveraging the few-shot and transfer learning capacities of transformer networks.